-Where it has been made known that a school is not meeting statutory advice, SACRE will contact the school and offer support.
+Where it has been made known that a school is not meeting statutory advice, Ealing SACRE have a process to contact the school and offer support.
 Where an Ofsted report highlights the good practice of a school, SACRE will celebrate the achievement and have the mechanism to invite the RE representative from the school to speak at the RE Network sessions to share good practice with other Ealing teachers.